 Most of the items below don't cost a lot.
 They are easy to use and can be bought at most drugstores and grocery stores.

-- Adhesive strips, such as Band-Aids, in assorted sizes
+- Adhesive bandages, such as Band-Aids, in assorted sizes

 - Adhesive tape, 1 in.
 (2.5 cm) wide

 - Cotton balls

 - Elastic (such as Ace) bandage, 3 in.
 (8 cm) wide

 - Hand sanitizer